 Commissions in progress include:

 - 12 Conversations with Thilo Heinzmann – a string quartet composed by 2015 Golden Globe winning and Oscar nominee composer Jóhann Jóhannsson, and inspired by conversations with Berlin based artist Thilo Heinzmann.
-London premiere planned for April 2016, Berlin premiere later in 2016.
+London premiere on 16 April 2016, Berlin premiere later in 2016.

 - A contemplation for cello and voice – an art and musical composition collaboration between artists Pinar&Viola and cellist/composer Hildur Guðnadóttir.
 The music will premiere in London on 16 April 2016, with Paris and Berlin performances later in 2016.

 - We are working on a Jazz and Poetry commission with the singer- songwriter Vesna Pisarović .Watch this space!